codio-content/Coding_with_Python-Functions/.guides/content/Hunt-for-red-ad0d.md

 ## Tip: String.find(searchWord)
-In this challenge, you'll be asked to find one string in the text of another string.
+In this challenge, you will be asked to find one string in the text of another string.
 Python provides a function to help with this called `find()` that can be called on any string.

 To find a string `needle` in another string `haystack`, use `haystack.find(needle)`, which will return the position where `needle` was found, or `-1` if it was not found at all.